jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 Author: Thomas Heute, Peter Palaga
 Level: Beginner
 Technologies: Portlet
-Summary: The very essence of every possible Portlet.
+Summary: The very essence of every possible portlet.

 What is it?